 The Fishing Experience (FX) is WQW’s core recreational activity and therapeutic program.

-Warriors arrive in Bozeman by air and are met by WQW staff and volunteers.
-The warriors are then transported by the volunteers to Quiet Waters Ranch for a home-made lunch prepared by volunteers and to get settled in.
-Once all the warriors have arrived, the volunteers drive warriors to SIMMS Fishing Products headquarters to be outfitted with waders, boots, shirts, jackets and other gear necessary for Montana’s unpredictable weather conditions.
-Once outfitted, the warriors load up their gear in volunteer vehicles and retire to Quiet Waters Ranch for a relaxing evening and wonderful home-cooked meal provided by the volunteer cooks.
+Warriors arrive at the Bozeman Yellowstone International Airport and are met by WQW staff and volunteers.
+The warriors are then transported to Quiet Waters Ranch for lunch and downtime.
+Once all warriors have arrived, volunteers drive warriors to the SIMMS Fishing Products headquarters to be outfitted with waders, boots, shirts, jackets and other gear necessary for Montana’s unpredictable weather conditions.
+Once outfitted, the warriors load up their gear and retire to Quiet Waters Ranch for a relaxing evening and delicious home-cooked meal provided by the volunteer cooks.

-WQW’s Director of Operations gives the group a block of instruction on fly-casting, and the functions of their fly-fishing gear; after instruction, the warriors are paired with their companions and professional fly-fishing guide.
-The warriors then enjoy an outdoor lunch prepared by the volunteer cooks before setting out on private ponds with their guide and companion or spouse to hone their skills and catch some fish.
-In the evening, warriors head back to the lodge for an optional therapeutic massage provided by local professional massage therapists.
-After another delicious dinner prepared by volunteer cooks, the group is introduced to fly-tying by local experts.
-Each warrior can learn how to tie that special fly for the next day’s fishing adventure.
+The first full day of fishing takes place on a private pond.
+Each warrior is paired with a volunteer companion and a professional, licensed fly fishing guide.
+The morning is full of instruction focused on the fundamentals of fly fishing – casting, knot tying, fly selection.
+The warriors then enjoy an outdoor lunch prepared by the volunteer cooks before setting out to hone their skills and catch some fish.
+In the evening, warriors head back to the lodge to enjoy a delicious dinner prepared by volunteer cooks.
+Then, the group is introduced to fly-tying by local experts.
+Warriors can learn how to tie that special fly for the next day’s fishing adventure.

 This is the warriors’ first introduction to some of Montana’s premier Blue Ribbon trout streams.
-Each warrior spends the day either floating or walking/wading with their guide and companion or spouse on one of the many public or private waters around.
-Adaptive equipment is available upon request.
-Back at the Ranch, the warriors have time to clean up and get a therapeutic massage before joining companions, guides and volunteers for a BBQ and a chance to tell “fish stories” from the day’s adventures.
-After dinner, the warriors are given another opportunity to tie more flies for Friday’s fishing if they so choose.
+Each warrior spends the day either floating or walking/wading with their guide and companion on one of the many public or private waters around.
+Adaptive equipment is available as needed.
+Back at Quiet Waters Ranch, the warriors have time to clean up before joining companions, guides, and volunteers for a BBQ and a chance to tell “fish tales” from the day’s adventures.

-The warriors once again head out with their guides and companions or spouses for a full day of fishing.
+The warriors once again head out with their guides and companions for a full day of fishing.
 One objective of WQW is to introduce warriors to different types of fly fishing.
 Therefore, if the warriors floated on Wednesday, then they would most likely walk/wade this day, and vice versa.
-At days end, the entire group of warriors, guides and volunteers meets at Quiet Waters Ranch for a farewell dinner.
+This is wholly dependent upon the time of year and where the fishing is best.
+At day’s end, everyone involved in the week – warriors, guides, volunteers, and a couple staff members – meet at Quiet Waters Ranch for a farewell dinner.